 Now, the first thing one has to be aware of when it comes to the Andalusians’ sense of timing, is that none of these pie-in-the-sky promises are spoken with malice.
 Nobody sees them as lies, least of all the person speaking them.
 It is all about intention.
 In the speakers mind, they are already on their way – their physical body just needs to catch up with their verbal aptness to comply.

 Secondly, one has to take into account the nature of the people themselves, whose character and temperament are more passionate and thus generally more spontaneous than people from northern climates.
 Just as we overly punctual Scandinavians might see tardiness as rude, the Spanish might see our Norse innate always-early-for-appointment tendency as proof of our lack of ability to enjoy life.
-There seems to be fundamental differences in our make-up, culturally or genetically.
+Could it be that there are fundamental differences in our make-up, culturally or genetically speaking?

 Thirdly, the Andalusians’ notion of the clock is completely different.
 They are perfectly aware that they tend to be late-ish, but since everybody is the same and all know the rules of conduct, there is usually no problem.
 When we began hiking with a group of Andalucians, they often joked about la hora inglésa (English or actual time), as opposed to la hora española (Spanish or alternative time), of course preferring and following the latter.
 To them, what mattered most was not that we took off at 8.30 am sharp, but that all had managed to enjoy a coffee prior to our departure.
 So what if we were half an hour delayed?
 Nobody suffered in the process, other than possibly us, the anal foreigners with our petty punctuality.